 Spanish Board Games for Language Learners

 KLOO games use color coded cards to help you create sentences and speak Spanish.
 The card decks have themes like places, travel, shopping, eating and restaurants.
 It’s a clever design and a fun way to get in some Spanish playtime.
-Find KLOO games on Amazon.
+Find KLOO games on Amazon. (affiliate)

 Mirar y Recordar Memory Game